nonfx/codepipes-tutorials/bundles/banking-demo/README.md

 - use the dependency mechanism for an RDS PostgreSQL DB
 - Deployment to AppRunner that includes Terraform outputs being passed to the deployment
 - App Integration that has some checks and builds a container pushed to ECR
-- Promotion of mulitple versions of the app from Dev to Prod
+- Promotion of multiple versions of the app from Dev to Prod

 #### Setup Notes